PrismStudioRBLX/SoundQuery/README.md

 ## 📦 Module Structure

+All submodules are children inside the `SoundQuery` module.

 | Module               | Description                                                                 |
 |----------------------|-----------------------------------------------------------------------------|
 | `SoundQuery.lua`     | Main interface for running a sound query.
 Returns a `QueryResult` object.   |